All About Handcycles by Sarah Werner

 Adaptive Cycling Organizations

 There are some real barriers that can prevent participants from getting started in handcycling, most notably not being able to try any out before you buy one, like you would at a local bike shop.
 Thankfully there is a national network of non-profit organizations dedicated to helping aspiring athletes connect with the sport.
-Disabled Sports USA, the organization that my local group is affiliated with, has resources about adaptive cycling as well as a national database of participating clubs and organizations in 42 states.
 Adaptive Adventures is an organization based in Colorado and Illinois that has a mobile cycling clinic that travels around the US.
 Participants in their programs have a chance to try out a range of different handcycles sometimes over the course of several days to see which one might be right for them.
 Handcycling debuted as an official Paralympic sport in 2004 at the Athens games, and is one of several different categories of para-cycling.
 Competitive athletes can compete in a recumbent position, or in a kneeling position on a handcycle specially designed for this, such as the Top End K Force.
 Some local Paralympic clubs also have adaptive cycling programs with equipment available for participants to try out.

 Sports grants for handcycles

 For many aspiring handcyclists cost is the greatest barrier to participating in the sport, since handcycles start at over $2,000 new and $1,200 used.
 Thankfully there are many grant programs that can help with funding.
 The Athletes Helping Athletes Foundation provides grants to children for adaptive bikes.
 The Challenged Athletes Foundation is one of the largest providers of sports equipment grants, and the application is open yearly between September and November 1.
-Disabled Sports USA has grants available to their program participants through local chapters.
 The Kelly Brush Foundation provides grants to individuals with spinal cord injuries on a yearly cycle.

 Get out and ride today